secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/index.html.md

 ### O'Reilly Learning Platform

 In order to facilitate an environment of learning and development, the Solutions Architect team has access to the [O’Reilly Learning Platform](https://learning.oreilly.com/home/).
 This education platform contains thousands of books, videos and live learning courses to assist SA’s with gaining the knowledge they need to stay competitive.

-As of 2021-03-17, only the Solutions Architect team has access to the platform.
-If you do not already have a login, please contact your manager and they will add you to the system.
-New members will receive an email with instructions for how to get set up.
-Existing members with logins can navigate to URL listed above from your browser of choice.

-As mentioned, the goal is to ensure all SA’s have easy access to information that will help them grow professionally.
-To that end, the SA Leadership team will, from time to time, create topical playlists from O’Reilly materials which can be accessed from within the platform.
-These playlists will contain recommended books, selected chapters from books and even video lessons on such topics as IaC, GitOps, Security, etc…

-Additionally, code sandboxes are Included within the O’Reilly platform that SA’s can utilize to practice new skills or hone existing ones.

-For a quick tour of what the O’Reilly Learning Platform can provide to our SA team, please check out this [short introductory video](https://www.loom.com/share/fca91ca4e127494fb5f4130b85eaa9ea).

-By the end of FY22 Q1, we plan to incorporate the O’Reilly Learning Platform into [GitLab’s EdCast installation](https://gitlab.edcast.com/log_in?auto_sso=true).
-This will make it even easier for Solution Architects to navigate to one system and search for materials to help them level-up.
+More information can be found on the [Customer Success Education & Enablement page](/gitlab-com/www-gitlab-com/-/blob/master/handbook/customer-success/education-enablement).